-Self Managed Superannuation Funds (SMSF's) are a very common aspect of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
+Self Managed Superannuation Funds (SMSF's) are a very common feature of the Australian superannuation landscape - these are funds with four or less members, who want additional flexibility over the investment of their retirement funds.
 They may also be cost effective once a certain levels of funds are involved – there is some argument over the precise amount, but $300,000 is probably a reasonable indication.
-The members of the fund are required to be trustees of the fund or directors of a corporate trustee of the fund.
+Note that the members of the fund are required to be trustees of the fund or directors of a corporate trustee of the fund.

 The ATO regularly include the residency status of SMSF's in their compliance programmes, and for a fund to be considered a complying fund which is eligible for tax concessions, it must remain a resident regulated superannuation fund for the entire tax year.
 In order to fulfill the residency requirements, the fund must: